 Image credit: Susan Schwartzenberg - Exploratorium

-As motivating example for developing Calculus of Variations we will take the case of a soap film that stretches between two parallel rings, as shown in the image.
+As motivating example for developing Calculus of Variations we will take the case of a soap film that stretches between two co-axial rings, as shown in the image.

 The shape of the soap film is a minimal surface.
 The equation for that shape will be derived using a form of differential calculus.